Featured Post: "Costco" by Claiborne Deming

 We should have much more than one day, but it seems that even one day is too much for the major retailers that seek endless growth.
 For them, getting us all used to shopping on Thanksgiving -- getting us out to their stores one day more a year -- is a victory.
 Instead of allowing ourselves to get caught up in buying Stuff, let's tell our own stories this holiday, and refuse to reward the retailers waging war on Thanksgiving.
 Buy less, live more.

-Claiborne Deming, on behalf of The Story of Stuff team
+Thank you Claiborne Deming, on behalf of The Story of Stuff team